LeoKotschenreuther/python-pdf2htmlEX-buildpack/README.md

 A Cloud Foundry [buildpack](http://docs.cloudfoundry.org/buildpacks/) for Python based apps.

-This is based on the [Heroku buildpack] (https://github.com/heroku/heroku-buildpack-python).
+This is based on the [Cloud Foundry Python Buildpack](https://github.com/cloudfoundry/python-buildpack).

 This buildpack supports running Django and Flask apps.

+This buildpack includes pdf2htmlEX which can be called as a shell command.

 ### Buildpack User Documentation